execlibs/mesa-amd/README.md

 **Supported gpus:**

-GCN 4 architecture or newer (RX 400/500 series and above)
+GCN 4 or newer (RX 400/500 series and above)

 **Installation:**